 Observance of Mitzvot: Custom and Halakhah

-Numerous accounts scattered throughout early halakhic literature indicate that women had many traditions and customs of their own.
+Numerous accounts scattered throughout early The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhic literature indicate that women had many traditions and customs of their own.
 Their religious life was characterized by a degree of independence and was not exclusively dependent on external halakhic norms.
-The manner in which women observed mitzvot was extremely influential in the formative stage of halakhah, before it was crystallized, recorded and sealed in the Shulhan Arukh.
+The manner in which women observed A biblical or rabbinic commandment; also, a good deed.mitzvot was extremely influential in the formative stage of halakhah, before it was crystallized, recorded, and sealed in the Shulhan Arukh.
 On the one hand, the customs and laws that they kept were defined according to the traditions that were preserved from ancient times.
 On the other hand, through their customs women created the bridge between the “high” demands of halakhah and the basic components of daily life.
 Women’s connection to daily life is manifest in the type of mitzvot and customs whose shaping they affected.
-These were mainly the mitzvot connected to the body (menstruation and purification), eating (kashrut and abstaining from meat during the period of mourning for the Temple) and tasks in the home (abstaining from work at certain times).
+These were mainly the mitzvot connected to the body (menstruation and purification), eating (The Jewish dietary laws delineating the permissible types of food and methods of their preparation.kashrut and abstaining from meat during the period of mourning for the Temple), and tasks in the home (abstaining from work at certain times).
 Other customs related to the metaphysical dimension, such as candle lighting and reciting benedictions on mitzvot to which women were not originally obligated.

-This brought about an ongoing and fascinating dialogue between their customs and halakhah—a kind of negotiation that was not solely within the confines of the bet-midrash (study hall) nor via correspondence of rabbis who discussed issues with each other or queried one another on various matters.
-It was rather between halakhah as determined in the bet midrash and minhag (custom) that evolved within the feminine sphere of religious life.
+This brought about an ongoing and fascinating dialogue between their customs and halakhah—a kind of negotiation that was not solely within the confines of the Houses of study (of Torah)bet midrash (study hall) nor via correspondence of rabbis who discussed issues with each other or queried one another on various matters.
+It was rather between halakhah as determined in the Houses of study (of Torah)bet midrash and minhag (custom) that evolved within the feminine sphere of religious life.

 Women were active in their own way within the realm of halakhah and established norms through their customs.
 From the reactions of rabbinic authorities to the halakhic customs of women we can see that they regarded them as a sufficiently autonomous faction that had a hand in determining its own way of life and its customs.